documendous/docrepox/README.md

 ### Assumptions

 - You are using Linux or macOS.
+Windows is probably ok to use but these instructions assume you will be using Docker which runs a bit differently on Windows.
+You will have to consult https://docs.docker.com/desktop/setup/install/windows-install/ to see if this will be possible for you.
 - Docker is installed and operational on your system, and you are familiar with its basics, including images, containers, volumes, and networks.

 ### Setup Instructions